fa201/PlotView/README.md

 The GUI will be make with **Tkinter** (most probably tkinter.ttk) due to:
 - *portability* to Linux & Windows
 - *ease of programming* for a beginner

+**matplotlib** will be used to handle the plotting part in a separate window.